Title: | Using CF-Compliant Calendars with Climate Projection Data |

 , the calendar quarter of each offset is returned as "Qx",

-with x being 1-4, preceeded by "YYYY" if no epoch
+with x being 1-4, preceeded by "YYYY" if no era

 is specified.